This plan to protect child safety could put your privacy at risk

 How does the EARN IT Act threaten end-to-end encryption?

-The EARN IT Act does not mention encryption directly, though policy experts are concerned that the guidelines established by the proposed legislation would require companies to provide lawful access.
+The EARN IT Act doesn't mention encryption directly, though policy experts are concerned that the guidelines established by the proposed legislation would require companies to provide lawful access.

-The legislation draft gives the attorney general final approval of the guidelines, and the Justice Department's record against encryption is indicative of what's to come, experts said.
+The legislation draft gives the attorney general final approval of the guidelines, and the Justice Department's record on encryption is indicative of what's to come, experts said.

 "When you're talking about a bill that is structured for the attorney general to give his opinion and have decisive influence over what the best practices are, it does not take a rocket scientist to concur that this is designed to target encryption," said Lindsey Barrett, a staff attorney at Georgetown Law's Institute for Public Representation Communications and Technology Clinic.

-If passed, tech companies would have to make the choice between weakening their own encryption and endangering all its users, or giving up Section 230 protections and facing a potential flood of lawsuits.
+If the law is passed, tech companies would have to make the choice between weakening their own encryption and endangering all their users, or giving up Section 230 protections and facing a potential flood of lawsuits.

 "The removal of Section 230 liability essentially makes the 'best practices' a requirement," Kate Ruane, a senior legislative counsel for the American Civil Liberties Union, said.
 "The cost of doing business without those immunities is too high."

-Many tech giants can't afford that risk, and it's unclear how they will act if this legislation is passed.
+Many tech giants can't afford that risk, and it's unclear how they'll act if this legislation is passed.
 Google and Apple declined to comment on the proposed bill.

 In a statement, Facebook said it plans on working with the EARN IT Act's sponsors to help keep children safe, but raised issues about what it means for security and privacy.